ricardodarocha/SQL/PG/StringAgg.md

 country               |             cities
 ----------------------|--------------------------------
- Thailand             | Nakhon Sawan,Pak Kret,Songkhla
+ Thailand             | Nakhon Sawan, Pak Kret, Songkhla

 This is a table for a travelling agency